Queensland-Chinese Academy of Sciences Collaborative Science Fund guidelines 2020

 Applications will be assessed in a competitive, merit-based process against the fund’s assessment criteria by a panel with scientific/research/industry expertise.

-The assessment process will also take into account the government’s priorities and the imperative to create jobs for the economy as well as the need to balance the research investment to support a diversity of capability across scientific disciplines, geographic regions and research groups.
+The assessment process will also take into account the government’s priorities and the imperative to create jobs for the economy as well as the need to balance the research investment to support a diversity of capability across scientific disciplines, identified fund priority areas, geographic regions and research groups.

-The Minister for Science and Innovation will approve successful applications for this grant program.
+The Minister for Science will approve successful applications for this grant program.

 Submitting your application

-Future applications should be completed and submitted electronically via the Queensland Government website.
-The online lodgement process is hosted via a secure site and application documentation will remain strictly confidential.
+Applications should be completed and submitted electronically online via the Queensland Government website (https://science.des.qld.gov.au/funding).
+The online lodgement process is hosted via the secure SmartyGrants site and application documentation will remain strictly confidential.
+The link to the SmartyGrants application form is available at https://des.smartygrants.com.au/QCAS2020

 Successful applicants will be required to enter into a legally binding financial incentive agreement with the Queensland Government.